Induction cut: Women and the induction cut

 Although the term "induction cut" is generally used to refer to male military haircuts, women also receive a form of an induction haircut, in that their hair may be trimmed to chin-length.
 The concept of an "induction haircut" has also been the focus of litigation, such as in the case of The Citadel where attorneys for the first female cadet, Shannon Faulkner, argued that the "knob haircut" (referring to the college's freshman class's traditional nickname) would "implement rules which altogether denigrate Ms. Faulkner's identity as a woman."

 The buzz cut

 A buzz cut is any hairstyle where the hair is cut short to a consistent length all over using clippers.
 The induction cut is distinguishable by the clippers being used without any guard or attachment, resulting in the shortest possible cut.
 The scalp is not shaved with a razor, but only very short stubble is left.
-Some people may refer to this haircut as a number 0.
+The haircut may be referred to as a number 0, related to the clipper setting used to achieve it.

 As with many other short hairstyles, including a shaved head, the induction cut is becoming increasingly popular as an everyday hairstyle.
 It is one of the hairstyles that balding men often choose.

 In the French Foreign Legion this form of haircut, used by all recruits and many légionnaires, is termed boule à zéro (zero ball).
 In recent years, the U.S. military style of high and tight has also become popular in the Légion.